 This is much harder!
 Academy financial data is so messy that by the time the Education Funding Agency has compared it for their own research, it’s 2 years out of date and useless for planning forwards.
 Arbor analyses it for you for free to give you a comparison of your income and expenditure data against local contexts.
 If you have historic budget tracking provided by the likes of PS Financials, Arbor’s Academy Financial Benchmarking Report also gives you a comparison of the financial performance of your schools pre and post joining.

 Enrolment is the biggest contributing factor for income, and a change in pupil numbers would mean £4-8k per pupil in a primary school and even more per pupil in secondary schools.
 This means a drop in roll of just 10 pupils across several of your schools is equivalent to a middle leader’s salary!

 Enrolment is the most clinical test of a school’s popularity, and the easiest thing to become complacent about in high demand areas.
 However, popular schools still need to market themselves to show parents what makes them special, particularly if academisation has caused bad press.
 A single bad news story often leads to parents turning their backs on a school for years.
 Equally, the knock-on effect to other schools within the same trust could mean a £10-20k loss per family that moves away.

 While joining a MAT is a complex decision for any school, considering these factors brings its impact into focus, giving schools a closer look into how its pupils and the school as a whole are affected.

-I’ll be at The Academies Show Birmingham on the 22nd of November to talk more about how Arbor’s free Academies’ Financial Benchmarking Report provides the tools to measure the benefits your trust has on outcomes and financial management in each of your schools!
-I’ll also be talking about the trickier questions behind live data analysis and how to solve them.
-Hope to see you there.
+Got any questions?
+Feel free to get in touch via the contact form on our website if you’d like to know more about how Arbor’s free Academies’ Financial Benchmarking Report can provide the tools to measure the benefits your trust has on outcomes and financial management in each of your schools